 I am committed to supporting postgraduate research and I have an excellent record of success.

-Until 2013 I lead the North East ESRC Doctoral Training Centre's Social Science and Health Pathway.
+From 2009 -2012 I was IHS Postgraduate Research Student Coordinator, and until 2013 I led the North East ESRC Doctoral Training Centre's Social Science and Health Pathway.

 I supervise postgraduate research students from social science, applied health research and clinical backgrounds.